Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Fishing for Trout in Montana

 Many trout anglers in the United States have Montana at the top of their bucket list.
 The thousands of miles of water and massive fish make it an appealing place to spend a week on a fishing trip.
-Whether you want to fish for trout in lakes or rivers, Montana has water for you.
+Whether you want to fish for trout in lakes or rivers, Montana has multiple options.
 Plus, it’s a wonderful place for a family vacation!
 The hiking and sightseeing can provide hours of entertainment.

 Getting Your Fishing License In Montana

 When visiting Montana, you have a couple of options for licenses.
-Your first choice is a 2-day license and that’s going to cost you around $25.
+Your first choice is a 2-day license, which will cost you around $25.
 The license must be purchased for two consecutive days.

 Your second choice is purchasing a 10-day license.
-If you’re on a bit longer trip, this is a great option.
+This is a great option if you’re on a bit longer trip.
 A 10-day license will cost you $56!
-Obviously, if you’re fishing for longer than 4 days, then your best bet is the 10-day.
+Obviously, if you’re fishing for longer than four days, then your best bet is the 10-day.

 If you plan on spending several weeks or an entire year in Montana as a non-resident, then a full-year license will cost you currently $86.